 Anyone who has attempted to complete a triathlon knows that time management can easily be considered to be The Hidden Triathlon Discipline.
 Unless you happen to be in the top 5-10 percent of triathletes who can make a living on the sport, you are probably holding down a full-job while trying to get in your 10-20 hours per week of training.

-A lot of people decide to compete in a triathlon.
-A smaller number make it to the start line.
+While a lot of people tell themselves they should complete a triathlon one day, a far smaller number actually make it to the start line.
 Some don’t finish the race.
-Chances are, there’s a high correlation between each individual’s time management skills and their success, a fact known to those who have been around the sport for a while.
+I believe there’s a high correlation between time management skills and race completion.
+But you probably already know this!

-I had a friend who was in the Special Forces.
-Once, at church, a grizzled veteran approached him and slowly read the badges on his uniform through heavy trifocals.
-Without introducing himself, he nodded slowly, taking in the story told by the badges, and then asked with a tremble: “Can I shake your hand?
+Slowly, the veteran read the badges on my friend’s uniform through heavy trifocals.
+Without even introducing himself, he nodded slowly.
+Then he asked, with a tremble in his voice: “Son, can I shake your hand?
 I want to thank you for your service to this country.”

-If you’re reading these words because you have, in the past, signed up for a race, I know you’re special too.
-You set a stretch goal for yourself, separated yourself from many of your friends and family, and tried to accomplish something they hadn’t.
+If you’re a multi-sport athlete, I know you’re special too.
+You are someone who sets stretch goals for yourself, in a determined effort to accomplish something extraordinary.
 Schedule U may start out for you as a way to learn a particular skill demanded by an extreme sport, but for many, it evolves into more: a way to conduct their lives so that it’s excellent, balanced and fulfilling in every aspect.
 Special.

-If this resonates with you, then join me in learning some of the most advanced time management skills on the planet by taking my free program, A Course in Scheduling.
+If this resonates with you, then join me in learning some of the most advanced time management skills on the planet by signing up for my training program, A Course in Scheduling.
 After completing it, your race training won’t be the same.
+And neither will you.